Vyral/base-template/_posts/2020-11-25-wishing-you-a-happy-thanksgiving.md

 All of us at The Sokoler Team want to wish you a happy, healthy, safe, and exciting Thanksgiving\!&nbsp;

-Our special thanks to our healthcare workers and 1st responders who are enduring tremendous obstacles as we all deal with Covid 19\!&nbsp;
+Our special thanks to our healthcare workers and first responders who are enduring tremendous obstacles as we all deal with COVID 19\!&nbsp;

 Over the past years, we have met some wonderful people, and we’re proud to have helped so many reach their real estate goals over the years.